JosefinE7/MS2_SpaceStation/README.md

 ## Features

 - Navigation bar
-  - At the very top of the page is a navigation bar that allows you to manoeuvre around the page in between the Home, About, Location R-T, Gallery and Astronaut page section.
+  - At the very top of the page is a navigation bar that allows you to maneuver around the page in between the Home, About, Location R-T, Gallery and Astronaut page section.
 The navigation bar is fixed to the top of the page.

 * Top section/Home
   - At the top of the page there is a header element and an image of one of the ISS logos.